Class of 2024 Registration Help

 Course enrollment limit has been reached.
 The faculty member who is teaching a course that is closed may be consulted regarding overriding course seating limits, but the Department Chair’s authorization is final and necessary for the override to be processed.

-Registration for this course is restricted to day students, evening students or graduate students.
+Registration for this course is restricted to Undergraduate Day students, HDC/PLS students or Graduate students.

 Registration of lecture and lab section is required.
 Registering for one without the other will result in this error.